 Non-disclosure agreements also serve as a way to remind buyers of the promise they are making to keep your information confidential and the repercussions they will face if they don’t.

-NDA’s can be tough to enforce since it’s often difficult to determine where the leak of information came from.
-However, although NDA’s can be difficult to enforce, they are still a crucial part of the buyer vetting process.
+In some cases, NDA’s can be difficult to enforce since it’s often hard to determine where a leak of information came from.
+Although NDA’s may be difficult to enforce, they're still a crucial part of the buyer vetting process.

 If a buyer does not sign an NDA, they can legally do whatever they want with the information they learn about your sale.

 Non-disclosure agreements can also help build anticipation to learn more about your business.

 A non-disclosure agreement will usually cover the following items: